There are three certainties in life: Death, taxes, and product marketers being reminded to address their customer needs.

 We’ve unleashed a helluva lot of examples onto your plate in our previous section, but don’t panic; not every single one of the aforementioned customer needs will be particularly applicable to your circumstances.

 To round off, here’s a bite-size list of the most common customer needs:

 - Usability and convenience

-How to meet your customers’ needs
+How to meet customer needs in 5 steps

 Sometimes, circumstances stop your customer from meeting their needs with your products or services, and when you’ve devoted copious amounts of time and effort to developing a product or service you’re super-proud of, it can be difficult to stomach seeing customers go elsewhere.